 How to Talk to Your Clients About Investment Myths

-Myth: It’s All About Timing the Market
+Investment Myth #1: It’s All About Timing the Market

-Myth: Sell When the Stock Market Is in Trouble
+Investment Myth #2: Sell When the Stock Market Is in Trouble

-When stocks plummet over a short period of time, your clients may become anxious and consider dumping their investments so they don’t continue to lose money.
+When stocks plummet over a short period of time, clients may become anxious and consider dumping their investments so they don’t continue to lose money.
 The fact of the matter is, even when the market seems to be at its worst, it always rebounds — and selling when prices are low turns a paper loss into an actual loss.

-Myth: Gut Investments Are Good as Gold
+Investment Myth #3: Gut Investments Are Good as Gold

 If a client believes they should invest in a certain stock simply because they feel it in their gut, you may need to steer them to a more responsible investing strategy.
 Remind them of the benefits of their diversified portfolio that aligns with their risk tolerance – and the thoughtful approach that has gone into building that portfolio.

-This is also an opportunity to teach them about the power of index funds and index exchange-traded funds.
+This is also an ideal opportunity to teach them about the power of index funds and index exchange-traded funds.
 Since index investments rely more on the overall performance of the market instead of just one or a few stocks, they’re typically a safe bet for investors.

-Myth: I Don’t Have Enough Money to Invest
+Investment Myth #4: I Don’t Have Enough Money to Invest

 When Trust Matters